| The TURNER Family of Scituate, Plymouth, MA | Send comments and corrections to anneb0704@yahoo.co.uk |

 Desire Turner was born on 4 Apr 1735 in Scituate.
 [Ref] She died on 17 Aug 1775 in Scituate, age 41.
 [Ref] She married Eli Curtis on 14 Dec 1758.
 [Ref]

-The vital records of Scituate say that Eli married "Mrs. Desire Turner", although the intention just says "Desire".
-If the vital records are wrong, the Desire Turner who was the daughter of James and Mary Turner appears to be the only one of the right age in Scituate.
+The Desire Turner who was the daughter of James and Mary Turner appears to be the only Desire Turner of the right age in Scituate to have married Eli Curtis.
 There do not appear to be any widows named Desire Turner that Eli could have married.

 References